kevincovey/AugustMiniMeeting/index.md

 Join us in Bellingham, Washington on August 13-18, for a week of activity (pun intended) on stellar dynamos, rotation, and angular momentum evolution.

-See the links at the top of the page for more info about the trip to Bellingham, and how we will organize our time during this productive workshop.
+See the links at the top of the page for more info about how to get to/stay in Bellingham, and how we will organize our time during this productive workshop.

 If you have any questions, don't hestitate to contact Kevin Covey